Travel Blogging Tips

 Staying active on social media is important if you want to earn your living from blogging.
 But it can be a huge time suck too.
 My advice is to be efficient with social media, don’t waste hours and hours there.

-For example, I’ve found that posting to Facebook at 5am & 7pm EST gives me the best results, while on Instagram, 7am & 5pm work better.
-What works for me may not work for you though.
+For example, I’ve found that posting to Facebook at 5am & 8pm EST gives me the best results, while on Instagram, 9pm – 11pm works better.
+What works for me may not work for you though, and it can change.
 Always be testing.

-4-5 posts/updates per day, links shared along with a photo get better engagement.
+4-5 posts or updates per day, links shared along with a few photos will get better engagement.
 One hashtag only, or none.
-Schedule new blog posts to share 3-4 times each spread out through the month.
-Occasionally mention relevant companies/countries where appropriate, they may re-tweet it.
+Schedule new blog posts to share 3-4 times each spread throughout the month.
+Occasionally tag relevant companies/tourism boards where appropriate, they may re-tweet it.
 Buffer Pro is my scheduling & tracking app of choice.
-Follow Me On Twitter!

-1-2 posts per day, spread out.
+I’ve found cutting back to posting every other day is increasing my engagement per photo.
 Tag the location so others nearby can find your shots.
-Use hashtags sparingly, 4-5 in the first comment is good, including the country or city where it was taken.
-Longer descriptions work well on Instagram.
+I like using 2-3 hashtags in the caption, with another 20-25 targeted hashtags in the first comment.
+Longer descriptions seem to work well on Instagram — tell a story.
 Ask a question at the end to encourage engagement.
-For faster browsing & commenting on Instagram, I use Iconosquare from my laptop.
-Follow Me On Instagram!
+For faster browsing & commenting on Instagram, I use Iconosquare Pro from my laptop.

-There are other important social media platforms like Pinterest, YouTube, and SnapChat.
+There are other important social media platforms like Pinterest and YouTube.
 However I’m still learning how to best utilize them, and don’t feel qualified to comment just yet.
 Which just goes to show you that becoming a professional travel blogger is a never-ending learning process.